11 LGBTQ+ Family Planning Terms You Should Know

 What is a gestational carrier?

-A gestational carrier is a different term for "surrogate" - a person who carries a pregnancy to term for another family.
+A gestational carrier is a more modern term for "surrogate."
+However, it still means the same thing: a gestational carrier (often referred to in shorthand as "GC") is a person who carries a pregnancy to term for another family.

-With reciprocal IVF, one person donates eggs to their partner, and then their partner carries the pregnancy.
-For some LGBTQ+ couples, this is a way that two cisgender women can physically participate in the conception and carrying process and feel more intimately involved in the creation of their child.
+With reciprocal IVF (RIVF), Partner A donates eggs to Partner B, and then Partner A carries the pregnancy to term.
+For some LGBTQ+ couples, this is a way for both partners to physically participate in the conception and carrying process and feel more intimately involved in the creation of their child.

-So, how does it work?
-One partner undergoes superovulation with fertility medicines to produce multiple eggs and have an egg retrieval.
-After egg retrieval, Partner 1's eggs are combined with designated donor sperm in the IVF laboratory.
-The carrying partner (Partner 2) then goes on medication to prepare their uterus and has an embryo transfer.
+After egg retrieval, Partner A's eggs are combined with the couples' designated donor sperm in the IVF laboratory.
+The carrying partner (Partner B) then goes on medication to prepare their uterus for an embryo transfer (and hopefully, a healthy pregnancy and eventual delivery).

 Looking for more information?
-Reach out now to speak with a fertility expert and find the right path to parenthood for you!
+Reach out now to speak with an LGBTQ+ family-building expert and find the right path to parenthood for you.

 Working with Gay Parents To Be and our partner fertility clinic, Illume Fertility, as a dedicated Patient Advocate gives Lisa Rosenthal an opportunity to expand her passion and commitment to reproductive health and family building.
 Lisa is committed to supporting all families in having the families that they desire, in the ways that work best for them.